Kawai loves to explore the world, learn about new cultures, and take awesome pictures along the way.

-By ferry: There are two main ferry terminals in Macau—Outer Harbour Ferry Terminal located at Macau Peninsula and Taipa Temporary Ferry Terminal at Taipa.
+There are two main ferry terminals in Macau: Outer Harbour Ferry Terminal located at Macau Peninsula and Taipa Temporary Ferry Terminal at Taipa.

 You can take a ferry to Macau from Hong Kong (Hong Kong–Macau Ferry Terminal in Sheung Wan, Hong Kong-China Ferry Terminal in Tsim Sha Tsui or Hong Kong SkyPier at Hong Kong airport) or from other neighboring ports in China such as Shekou and Zhuhai.

 - Usually it is alright to buy ferry tickets at the ferry terminals on the day of travel as some ferry routes (especially Hong Kong - Macau) are so popular that the ferries set off every hour.

-- However, you should also do a quick check to see if there are any events happening at Macau that may increase the influx of tourists to see if you want to buy tickets in advance.
-For example, I was at Macau during the Grand Prix and made the mistake of not buying the ferry tickets online in advance.
+- However, you should also do a quick check to see if there are any events happening in Macau that may increase the influx of tourists to see if you want to buy tickets in advance.
+For example, I was in Macau during the Grand Prix and made the mistake of not buying the ferry tickets online in advance.
 It was a chaotic situation at the Macau ferry terminals and I almost missed my flight due to the lack of ferry seats.

 - You can also board an earlier ferry if you wish after you have purchased your ticket with an allocated time.
 You just need to ask the ferry operator about the seat availability.

 Macau has an airport so you can check for airlines which provide this service.
 Some airlines that fly to Macau include Thai Air Asia, Tigerair, Cebu Pacific, EVA Air, Air China and Korean Air.

 - If you are leaving Macau and are planning to take a flight at Hong Kong international airport, you can opt to take a ferry directly to Hong Kong International Airport's SkyPier ferry terminal from Macau.
-However, you need to make sure that your airline has a check in counter either at the ferry port or at the HK airport SkyPier ferry terminal which is located at the restricted zone.
+However, you need to make sure that your airline has a check-in counter either at the ferry port or at the HK airport SkyPier ferry terminal which is located in the restricted zone.
 For more information, you can go here.